Home / Blog / Lazy Hydration and Server Components in Nuxt – Vue.js 3 Performance

 Summary

 Lazy Hydration is a powerful technique that could significantly reduce your Time to Interactive and First Input delay metric.
-While Nuxt doesn't offer any out-of-the-box features to allow i, the feature can be easily leveraged through third-party libraries.
+While Nuxt doesn't offer any out-of-the-box features to allow it so far, the feature can be easily leveraged through third-party libraries.
 In addition, built-in features like Nuxt islands and Nust Server Components can already let you skip the hydration of certain components completely without installing any third-party libraries.
 In the next part of the series, we will look into practical examples of applying Lazy Hydration in your projects!

 Related Courses